Detecting Extragalactic Axion-like Dark Matter with Polarization Measurements of Fast Radio Bursts: Introduction

 \section{Introduction}

-Nowadays, one of the most important tasks that remain unresolved in modern physics is the detection of dark matter (DM) particles, and numerous candidates of DM have been proposed.
-Axion-like particles (ALPs), a type of ultralight bosons, have emerged as the most prevailing candidates in the search for DM \cite{Preskill1983, Marsh2016, Choi2021}.
-Thanks to the special properties of ultralight scalar particles ($m_a \sim 10^{-22} \;{\rm eV}$), they can provide a natural solution to the challenges encountered in small-scale structures of the Universe \cite{Hu2000, Hui2017}.
-A lot of strategies for finding axion-like DM have been explored, including photons from axion conversion \cite{Horns2013, Payez2015, Anastassopoulos2017, Du2018}, nuclear magnetic resonance \cite{Graham2013, Budker2014}, periodic oscillations of linearly polarized light \cite{Ivanov2019, Chen2020, Liu2020, Yuan2021}, and other many terrestrial or astronomical experiments \cite{Dessert2020, Meyer2020}.
+One of the most important tasks that remain unresolved in modern physics is the detection of dark matter particles (DM, hereafter referring to dark matter rather than dispersion measure), and numerous candidates of DM have been proposed.
+Axion-like particles (ALPs), a type of ultralight bosons, have emerged as the most prevailing candidates in the search for DM \cite{Preskill1983, Abbott1983, Dine1983, Khlopov1999, Marsh2016, Choi2021}.
+Thanks to the special properties of ultralight scalar particles ($m_a \sim 10^{-22} \;{\rm eV}$), they can provide a natural solution to the challenges encountered in small-scale structures of the Universe \cite{Hu2000, Hui2017, Hui2021}.
+A lot of strategies for finding axion-like DM have been explored, including photons from axion conversion \cite{Horns2013, Payez2015, Anastassopoulos2017, Du2018}, nuclear magnetic resonance \cite{Graham2013, Budker2014}, periodic oscillations of linearly polarized light \cite{Ivanov2019, Chen2020, Liu2020, Yuan2021, Gan2024}, and other terrestrial or astronomical experiments \cite{Dessert2020, Meyer2020}.

-Among the various axion-like DM detection methods, detecting periodic oscillations of polarized light has been regarded as a promising approach in astrophysics \cite{Fujita2019,Caputo2019,Ivanov2019, Chen2020,Liu2020, Yuan2021, Liu2023b}.
+Among the various axion-like DM detection methods, detecting periodic oscillations of polarized light has been regarded as a promising approach in astrophysics \cite{Fedderke2019, Fujita2019, Caputo2019, Ivanov2019, Chen2020, Liu2020, Yuan2021, Castillo2022, Liu2023b, Gan2024}.
 When light propagates through the ALP field, photons would interact with ALPs, and the interaction term is $\mathcal{L}_{a \gamma} =\frac{1}{4}g_{a\gamma} a F_{\mu \nu} \tilde{F}^{\mu \nu}$, where $g_{a\gamma}$ represents the coupling strength between the axion field ($a$) and the electromagnetic field ($F_{\mu \nu}$).
 The interaction leads to modifications in the dispersion relations \cite{Carroll1990, Harari1992}.
 The left- and right-handed circular polarization modes of light experience opposite corrections due to their different dispersion relations.
 This effect is known as cosmic birefringence, resulting in changes in the polarization angles (PAs) of the light.
 Therefore, in the presence of an ALP field, if the light is linearly polarized, its PAs will oscillate with the ALP field, with an amplitude proportional to $g_{a\gamma}$.
-So far, ALP-photon couplings have been provided increasingly stringent constraints from a multitude of astrophysical observations \cite{Fujita2019,Caputo2019,Ivanov2019, Chen2020,Liu2020, Yuan2021, Liu2023b}.